 Mandrogi is really more of a living museum than a live-in village.
 Located on the north shore of Lake Ladoga, many cruise ships passing from St. Petersburg – Moscow will stop off here for a few hours.
 The village features a collection of old wooden houses and is geared towards showing visitors what a traditional Russian village resembled in the past.
 One of the features here is the Vodka Museum, which contains 2800 different brands and types of Russia’s favourite drink!
 There are demonstrations of wood carving, lacework, and pottery, which can all also be bought.
 There is also a petting zoo and you can ride horses or practice archery.
 The actual village settled in 18th century, and was hardly touched by time until World War II when it was burnt down to the ground.
 It was only in 1996 that it was decided to rebuild the village to show visitors what a Russian village looked like in the past.

-This is a short river cruise by a luxury ship.
-Besides the Two Capitals, it also takes you to the ancient towns of Uglich and Goritsy, Kizhi island with its outstanding wooden architecture, and Mandrogui village famous for traditional handicrafts.
+Enjoy an 8 day Russian river cruise on our luxury ship.
+Besides visiting Russia’s two capitals – Moscow and St. Petersburg, the cruise will also take you to the ancient towns of Uglich and Goritsy, Kizhi island with its outstanding wooden architecture, and Mandrogui village, famous for traditional handicrafts.

-This is our most popular cruise that covers all the significant towns on Moscow to St. Petersburg route.
-Besides the Two Capitals, you will visit the ancient towns of Uglich, Yaroslavl, and Goritsy, the island of Kizhi, and Mandrogui village.
+This is our most popular cruise covering Moscow and St. Petersburg and all of the significant towns between these 2 cities.
+Besides the Two Capitals, you will visit the ancient towns of Uglich, Yaroslavl and Goritsy, the island of Kizhi, and Mandrogui village.

-This is our most popular St. Petersburg to Moscow cruise, which covers all the important places: Mandrogui - a colorful village famous for local handicrafts, amazing Kizhi Island, as well as the ancient towns of Goritsy, Yaroslavl, and Uglich.
+This is our most popular St. Petersburg to Moscow cruise.
+Besides in depth visits to St. Petersburg and Moscow, the cruise covers all the most important areas between the two capitals: Mandrogui - a colorful village famous for local handicrafts, amazing Kizhi Island with its beautiful nature and wooden architecture, as well as the ancient towns of Goritsy, Yaroslavl, and Uglich.

 This is a classic St. Petersburg - Moscow cruises that takes you to the Two Capitals as well a number of charming ancient towns on the way: Mandrogui village, Kizhi island, Goritsy, Yaroslavl, and Uglich.